 Continue making adjustments until you are satisfied with the shape.
 You can play with placing the arms in different positions.
 Once completed, the ghost should sit sturdily on its own and be easy to move around to haunt your yard in various locations.

-Additional chicken wire ghosts will be easier, once you've made the first.
-Consider creating additional chicken wire Halloween figures in varying poses, or - for an interesting effect - make multiple versions of the same figure posed to create a sense of continuous movement, like a stop-motion animation.
+Making an additional DIY chicken wire ghost will be easier once you've made the first.
+Consider creating additional chicken wire Halloween figures in varying poses, or for an interesting effect, make multiple versions of the same figure posed to create a sense of continuous movement, like stop-motion animation.